Fahani/webrobocomp.github.io/page5.md

 My first milestone is to understand the current code-base.
 The projected time was 2 weeks.This is the update after one week.

 I went through the code of current rcmanager which is written on python.This tool have only limited functionalities.But Later, I came to know that robocomp code was initially hosted on source-forge.It contained an old version of manager in the name of compmanger.
-I didn’t dig deep into code because right now, we should be planning about which all functionalities should we take from the old manager tools.So spending too much time on old code before coding starts seems useless.
+I didnâ€™t dig deep into code because right now, we should be planning about which all functionalities should we take from the old manager tools.So spending too much time on old code before coding starts seems useless.

 ## Current rcmanager written in python